openrails/openrails/Source/Documentation/Manual/timetable.rst

   The user can also see it in-game in the Briefing tab of the Help Window (F1).

+  A similar entry in the ``#comment`` column provides text which describes the entire timetable.

-  The timetable-or file does not allow the briefing field to contain line-breaks but if HTML breaks "<br>" are inserted, these will be converted to line-breaks.
+  The timetable-or file does not allow the fields to contain line-breaks but if HTML breaks "<br>" are inserted into the ``#briefing`` field, these will be converted to line-breaks.

 Control commands